Tuesday, 30 December 2014

-What is Budget and How it is prepared?
+What is Budget and How to Prepare A Budget

-A budget is just like a plan for your spendings.
+A budget is a plan to match your income and expenses.

 To spend, you need money.
-And even if you have money, you can not spend it in a haphazard manner.
-You can spend only within your amount that you possess.
-For this purpose of meeting your expenses within the money you have, you need to plan whatever to spend and whatever to avoid or postpone.
-So, you need to make a list of all your needs and calculate whether you can meet all them within your available funds.
+Even if you have money, you cannot spend it in a haphazard manner.
+You can spend only what you have.
+To meet your expenses within the money you have, you need to plan what to spend and what to avoid or postpone.
+So, you need to make a list of all your needs and calculate whether you can meet them all within your available funds.

-To understand What is Budget, it is very simple once you realise this.
-I hope all of you prepare lists before going for your monthly purchases.
+I hope you prepare lists before going for your monthly purchases.

-In a wider sense, Budget means preparing a projection of expenses in terms of money value to be met out during a particular period of time or for a particular job or project against available income or expected income during that period.
+Budgeting means preparing a projection of expenses in monetary terms to be met during a particular period of time or for a particular job or project, against available or expected income during that period.

 Preparation of Budgets

-A budget can be prepared in a simple form of putting your available income at the top of the list and then listing all your expenses in money value and match the total expenditure with your income.
-You may save some money or you may match the total expenditure exactly with your income by increasing or decreasing the expenses.
+A budget can be prepared in a simple way by listing your available income at the top of the list, then listing all your expenses in value, and finally matching the total expenditure with your income.
+You may try to save some money, or you may match the total expenditure exactly with your income by increasing or decreasing the expenses.

-But in case of big businesses and corporate budgets, it may require a lot of exercise.
-You will have to calculate your income more accurately and also predict all the expenses that you may have to meet out during that period precisely as safely as you can.
+But in the case of big businesses and corporate budgets, it requires a lot of exercise.
+You will have to plan your production revenue, calculate your income more accurately, and also predict all the expenses you may have to meet during that period as safely as you can.

 You can put your income calculations on one side and expenditure on the other side of your statement or calculate them on two different pages and attach them.